-Bri-Chem remains optimistic that a continued strong rebound in natural gas prices and reduced industry uncertainty surrounding the Government of Alberta's New Royalty Framework will strengthen prospects for growth in revenue, EBITDA and net income for the second half of 2008.
-The second quarter is traditionally the slowest quarter of the year due to seasonal factors, however, industry forecasts for activity in the second half of 2008 and beyond are improving.
+Bri-Chem remains optimistic that drilling activity will continue to improve in the second half of 2008 and into 2009.
+As a result, the Company will strengthen prospects for growth in revenue, EBITDA and net income for the second half of 2008.
+The second quarter is traditionally the slowest quarter of the year due to seasonal factors however; as industry activity in the second half of 2008 and beyond continues to improve, the Company's near term growth offers vast up-side potential.